-Access security provides a facility asTrapWrite that can trap write requests and pass them to any facility that registers a listener.
+Access security provides a facility asTrapWrite that can monitor write requests and pass them to any software that registers a listener function.
 In order to use this facility three things are necessary:

-- 1. The facility, e.g. the channel access server, using access security must make two calls: asTrapWriteBefore() and asTrapWriteAfter().
-These are defined in asLib.h.
-The channel access server on the ioc makes these calls. - 2. asTrapWrite() gets called by asTrapWriteBefore() and asTrapWriteAfter() and uses the TRAPWRITE option specified with the RULEs given in the access configuration file to decide if listeners should be called. asTrapWrite also includes a routine asTrapWriteRegisterListener(). - 3.
+- 1. The server using this library must call asTrapWriteBefore() and asTrapWriteAfter().
+These routines are defined in asLib.h.
+The RSRV channel access server running on the IOC makes these calls. - 2. asTrapWrite() gets called by asTrapWriteBefore() and asTrapWriteAfter() and uses the TRAPWRITE option specified with the RULEs given in the access configuration file to decide if listeners should be called. asTrapWrite also includes a routine asTrapWriteRegisterListener(). - 3.
 Some facility not included with access security must call as TrapWriteRegisterListener().
 If nothing calls as TrapWriteRegisterListener, as TrapWrite does nothing.